alislaboratory/4BitCPU/README.txt

 WAB 2 0 ; write 2 to reg A
 ADD 0 0 ; 2 at accum
 WRX 1 0 ; write 2 to address 1
+WAB 0 0
+ADD 0 0
 WAB 1 0 ; write 1 to reg A
-LDA 0 0 ; load 2 from mem addr 1 into reg A
+LDA 1 0 ; load 2 from mem addr 1 into reg A
+ADD 0 0

 Program 2: Now the RAM is connected.
 Let's repetitively increment a number by 2.
 First, we want to store 2 in memory.
 Then, we want to load it into A, swap them, then load our current counter, then add, then write it to the counter address.
 Then, jump back to the start.
 WAB 2 0
-SWP 0 0 ; now register A is 0 and register B is 2
+SWP 0 0
-WAB 0 0
+WAB 1 0
-LDA 0 0 ; load the counter into register A
+LDA 0 0
-ADD 0 0 ; add the numbers, now accumulator contains the sum WAB 0 0 ; write counter address
-WRX 0 0 ; write accumulator to counter address
-WAB 7 0 ;  ready for jump
-JMA 7 0 ; jump to start